aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 ### Multipart user data

-In addition to above the `MultipartUserData` can be used to change instance startup behavior.
+In addition, to above the `MultipartUserData` can be used to change instance startup behavior.
 Multipart user data are composed from separate parts forming archive.
 The most common parts are scripts executed during instance set-up.
 However, there are other kinds, too.

 The advantage of multipart archive is in flexibility when it's needed to add additional parts or to use specialized parts to fine tune instance startup.
 Some services (like AWS Batch) supports only `MultipartUserData`.

-The parts can be executed at different moment of instance start-up and can server different purposes.
+The parts can be executed at different moment of instance start-up and can serve a different purposes.
 This is controlled by `contentType` property.

-However, most common parts are script parts which can be created by `MultipartUserData.fromUserData`, and which have `contentType` `text/x-shellscript; charset="utf-8"`.
+For common scripts, `text/x-shellscript; charset="utf-8"` can be used as content type.

 In order to create archive the `MultipartUserData` has to be instantiated.
-Than user can add parts to multipart archive using `addPart`.
+Than, user can add parts to multipart archive using `addPart`.
 The `MultipartBody` contains methods supporting creation of body parts.

-If the custom parts is required, it can be created using `MultipartUserData.fromRawBody`, in this case full control over content type, transfer encoding, and body properties is given to the user.
+If the very custom part is required, it can be created using `MultipartUserData.fromRawBody`, in this case full control over content type, transfer encoding, and body properties is given to the user.

-Below is an example for creating multipart user data with single body part responsible for installing `awscli`
+Below is an example for creating multipart user data with single body part responsible for installing `awscli` and configuring maximum size of storage used by Docker containers:

 ```ts
 const bootHookConf = ec2.UserData.forLinux();